duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 ADVi3++ (thanks to Marlin Firmware) has an important safety feature enabled by default and that is not present in the stock firmware: **thermal protection**.

 If your thermistor falls for a reason, if will give a wrong value to the firmware (around 0) and if the bed or the hotend are heating, they will continue to heat and heat (believing that the temperature is not increasing) until... it eventually **burns**.
-This is why Marlin has introduce a safety feature: if some abnormal occurs, the firmware will stop heating, display this message and shutdown.
+This is why Marlin has introduced a safety feature: if something abnormal occurs, the firmware will stop heating, display this message and shutdown.

 When this screen is displayed, it indicates in blue the anomaly detected: